Home · September 15, 2023

 Tip

-Read about the homebuying contingencies
+Read about homebuying contingencies

 Learn how homebuying contingencies like the inspection, appraisal and title search may affect the closing process.

-Most lenders require you to show proof of insurance coverage before settlement.
-Many lenders expect you to purchase a policy that insures your home for 100% of its replacement cost, so your home may be rebuilt if disaster strikes.
 But some may be okay with less coverage—for example, a policy that covers the balance due on your loan or 80% of the insurable value of the home, whichever is greater.
-You may prefer to buy a larger policy, so you're not on the hook for big out-of-pocket expenses should disaster strike.
+You may want to buy a larger policy so you're not on the hook for big out-of-pocket expenses if disaster strikes.

-5 Respond to loan underwriting requests
+5Respond to loan underwriting requests

 Next, your loan must go through the underwriting process.
-This process entails a professional underwriter thoroughly reviewing your finances, including your income, credit score and debts to make sure your financial situation everything meets the loan requirements.
+This entails a professional underwriter thoroughly reviewing your finances, including your income, credit score and debts to make sure your financial situation meets the loan requirements.
 To keep the process from stalling, it's important to respond quickly to your lender's requests.

 At least 3 business days before the settlement date, your lender is required to provide you with a closing disclosure form detailing all final terms and costs.